Genetic contribution of advantaged ancestors in the biparental Moran model -- finite selection: Motivation, model and main results

 and

-We denote by $T_k$ the hitting time of any integer $k$ lying between $0$ and $N$, by the Markov chain $(Y_n)_{n\in\mathbb{N}}$.
+We denote by $T_k$ the first hitting time of any integer $k$ lying between $0$ and $N$, by the Markov chain $(Y_n)_{n\in\mathbb{N}}$.
 Then the two quantities represent the proportion of genome of the population coming from initially advantaged individuals once the mutation is fixed or has disappeared, respectively.
 They indeed give the probability that a gene sampled uniformly from the population, once the latter has become monomorphic, originates from an advantaged individual (see Figure \ref{FigPedigree} for an example starting with one advantaged individual, and fixation of this type).

 After the time $\inf(T_0,T_N)$, the population continues to evolve, according to the neutral model studied in \cite{geneal}.
-Note finally that although $W_n$ is a deterministic function of the pedigree before time $n$, $\mathcal{G}_n$, the genetic weights $U_n$ and $V_n$ are not, since the pedigree alone does not give the advantage status of individuals.
-The precise dynamics of all these stochastic processes will be given in the next section, but introducing them is sufficient to state our main result :
+Note finally that although $W_n$ is a $\mathcal{G}_n$-measurable function, the genetic weights $U_n$ and $V_n$ are not, since the pedigree alone does not give the advantage status of individuals.
+The precise dynamics of all these stochastic processes will be given in the next section, but our brief introduction so far suffices to state our main result:

 \begin{theorem} Let $Z_n=\left(\frac{Y_n}{N},\frac{U_n}{N},\frac{V_n}{N}\right)_{n\in\mathbb{N}}$.
 Let $a\in(0,1)$.
 If $Y_0=\lfloor aN\rfloor$, then for any $c\in\mathbb{R}_+$,

 in probability, where $(z_t)_{t\geq0}=(y_t,u_t,v_t)_{t\geq0}$ satisfies